john-science/john-science.github.io/_drafts/2024-12-31-herding-datas-kittens.md

 ## <a name="advocacy"></a>Advocacy and Building a Culture

-How can you, as a software engineer, lead your team in the right direction?
+How can you, as a software person, lead your team in the right direction?

 First, we should talk about different kinds of leadership.
 Sure, sometimes being a "leader" means being in charge and telling people what to do.
 Well, if you are software engineer, you might not also be a manager, we do not always get the chance to lead by fiat.
 And the argument I make here is that that type of "leadership" won't be terribly effective for you.
 If you have a large, varied team of people who are new to a broad, complicated technical field like software, trying to rule by decree probably won't help.
 What your team will need is education, training, and experience.
 And none of those can be obtained via the hammer of authority.

 Sure, there is a place for rules and policies, and we'll get there.
-But we won't start there, that comes later.
+But we won't start there, and neither should you.

 <div class="admonition">